 The Exeter Collaboration for Academic Primary Care (APEx) is a multidisciplinary team within the College of Medicine and Health.
-APEx conducts research on the delivery of person-centred care, new models of care which cross boundaries of primary, secondary, mental health and social care and pursues research and education in primary care leadership and service organisation for establishing a continuum of education in primary care from the undergraduate to the postgraduate and the established professional.
+APEx conducts research on the delivery of personcentred care, new models of care which cross boundaries of primary, secondary, mental health and social care and pursues research and education in primary care leadership and service organisation for establishing a continuum of education in primary care from the undergraduate to the postgraduate and the established professional.

 Our research addresses current NHS priorities.
-APEx researchers collaborate with other local, national, and international research groups ensuring breadth and innovation in methodological approaches.
-Locally this includes the Exeter Clinical Trials Unit (ExeCTU), Health Economics, Exeter HSDR Evidence Synthesis Centre and Health Statistics.
-APEx affiliated researchers bring additional expertise in clinical genomics, routine data analysis, behavioural science and global health.
-All our research has high-quality patient and public involvement and engagement, as well having input from GPs, primary healthcare teams, and a range of local, regional and national stakeholders.
+APEx researchers collaborate with other local, national , and international research groups ensuring breadth and innovation in methodological approaches.
+Locally this includes the Exeter Clinical Trials Unit (ExeCTU), Qualitative Research, Health Economics, Exeter Health Services & Delivery Research Evidence Synthesis Centre and Health Statistics.
+APEx affiliated researchers bring additional expertise in areas such as clinical genomics, data science, behavioural science and global health.
+Working in partnership with patients is integral to our primary care research.
+All our research has high-quality patient and public involvement and engagement, as well having input from GPs, other members of primary healthcare teams, and a range of local, regional and national stakeholders.